-FREN 480 and three of FREN 401-422, selected with the approval of the Programme Co-ordinator.
+FREN 480 and three of FREN 401-422, selected with the approval of the Programme Coordinator.

-P: 60 points with at least a B average in French courses at 300-level approved by the Programme Co-ordinator least a B+ average, of which 60 are in Geography and 60 are in subjects approved by the Head of Department.
+P: 60 points with at least a B average in French courses at 300-level approved by the Programme Coordinator.

-Courses equivalent to 1.0 EFTS or 120 points from GEOG 401-420 and GISC 403-413, with approval of the Head of Department.Enrolment in GEOG 420 Research Project is compulsory
+Courses equivalent to 1.0 EFTS or 120 points from GEOG 401-420 and GISC 403-413 and GISC 416, with approval of the Head of Department.Enrolment in GEOG 420 Research Project is compulsory

-- P: Students will normally be expected to have either: - passed 90 points, with at least a B+ average, in 300-level courses approved by the Head of Department, including GEOG 309 and at least 30 other points in 300-level Geography courses; or - (2) completed 120 points at 300-level, with at
+P: Students will normally be expected to have either:

+- passed 90 points, with at least a B+ average, in 300-level courses approved by the Head of Department, including GEOG 309 and at least 30 other points in 300-level Geography courses; or - (2) completed 120 points at 300-level, with at least a B+ average, of which 60 are in Geography and 60 are in subjects approved by the Head of Department.

-Three courses from GRMN 401-426, and GRMN 480.
+Four courses from GRMN 401-482, including GRMN 480 .

 P: 60 points in German courses at 300-level; candidates will normally be expected to have at least a B average in these courses.
-Where a student has undertaken a semester of study at a German University for which no previous credit has been granted, the Academic Board may, on the recommendation of the Programme Co-ordinator and subject to the production of a Seminar - or Proseminarschein - approve credit for one BA(Hons) course.
-The grade for the course would depend on the work written for the Seminar or Proseminar and submitted to the Programme Co-ordinator.
+Where a student has undertaken a semester of study at a German University for which no previous credit has been granted, the Academic Board may, on the recommendation of the Programme Coordinator and subject to the production of a Seminar - or Proseminarschein - approve credit for one BA(Hons) course.
+The grade for the course would depend on the work written for the Seminar or Proseminar and submitted to the Programme Coordinator.
 Applications for credit under this paragraph should be made in accordance with the Admissions Ad Eundem Statum Regulations.
-Prospective BA(Hons) candidates must consult the Programme Co-ordinator by mid-December for further details.
+Prospective BA(Hons) candidates must consult the Programme Coordinator by mid-December for further details.

 Four courses from HIST 401-481, which must include HIST 450 and HIST 480.
-All honours courses are directed towards training in research skills and most include a research assignment as a major part of course work
+All honours courses are directed towards training in research skills and most include a research assignment as a major part of course work.